mhdirnjbr/eye-break/README.md

 # Eye Break

-## Overview

-The Eye Break Program helps reduce eye strain by reminding you to take breaks using the 20-20 rule.
+The Eye Break Program helps prevent [computer vision syndrome](https://en.wikipedia.org/wiki/Computer_vision_syndrome) by reminding you to take breaks using the [20-20 rule](https://www.healthline.com/health/eye-health/20-20-20-rule).
 It darkens your screen brightness every 20 minutes for 20 seconds to remind you to take a break.
 The current version only works on macOS.

 ## Installation & Running